ositaka/soul-healing-decapcms/data/page/home.md

       show: true
       name: The Healing Journey
     image: /images/722e5e28-2e1b-4d52-8bdf-a383138a9701.jpg
-    title: What it is The Golden Healing?
+    title: The Healing Journey
     text: >-
+      **How does The Golden Healing work?**

-      Through an altered state of consciousness, Tiago accesses the Healers in the Spiritual World and channels a Divine Intelligence that gives you what you need at that moment. \
+      Through an altered state of consciousness, Tiago accesses the Healers in the Spiritual World and channels the Divine Intelligence, that gives you what you need at that moment.
+Let your mind wander as we embark on the Healing Journey.

-      \

-      **The Path**\
+      **The Path**

-      \

-      Now, let your mind wander as we embark on a journey.
-Imagine yourself in a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding golden light.
-With each step, you move deeper into the woods and the guiding light grows more brilliant.
-And then - Golden Light appears ascending towards the sky.\
+      Imagine yourself at a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding golden light.
+With each step, you move deeper into the woods and the guiding light grows brilliant.
+And then, Golden Light appears, ascending towards the sky.

-      \

-      **The Healing Space**\
+      **The Healing Space**

-      \

-      You reach the sanctuary of healing, a space of profound tranquility and renewal.
-Here, you can find solace and rejuvenation as a golden aura surrounds you.
-You reach the sanctuary of healing, a space of profound tranquility and renewal.
+      You reach the sanctuary of healing, a space of profound tranquillity and renewal.
+Here, you can find solace and rejuvenation as a golden aura surrounds you and the Healers in the Spiritual World work with you.
   - type: section_repeatable_content
     section_type: section_repeatable_content
     main_menu: